-1234 Massachusetts Avenue, NW Room C-1002 20005 (202) 638-2382; fax (202) 638-3169
+1234 Massachusetts Avenue, NW, Room C-1002, WDC 20005

 Provides frail and ill seniors with homemakers who perform necessary day-to-day activities, which helps seniors remain independent in their homes.
 Duties include preparation of meals, light housekeeping, marketing, help with bathing/grooming, and assistance with exercises.
 The program also offers limited, temporary 24-hour emergency services for those senior citizens who are at risk of institutionalization.